d3kryption/narrative-documentation/docs/pro/interaction/interactables/index.md

 Interactables are fully replicated right out of the box.
 Make sure any variables you use are replicated to make it work.

-There is an example in the [door example](../door-example.md#multiplayer) where we replicate the door.

 ## Focused Overlay Material

 By default, when an item is interactable, Narrative will apply a material to indicate its intractability.
 This however can be set to anything you require or cleared out to simply be ignored.